jkniss/Webpage/README.md

 # Webpage
 HTML &amp; CSS code

-# Code repository with various HTML & CSS codes.
+The folders inside this repository represent various projects built using HTML, CSS, & JavaScript.
+All work belongs to Jesse Kniss.